 - Physics: Matter, Forces, Electricity, Magnetism and magnetic fields, Waves in matter, Radioactivity and Energy

-Students will study one of two languages offered and learn the basics including numbers, colours, pets and school subjects.
+Students will study Spanish and start by learning the basics of the language including numbers, colours, pets and free time activities.
 They will move quickly from word to sentence level and develop the ability to express and explain opinions in the present, past and future tenses.
 As the year progresses they will be able to talk about a variety of foods and mealtimes, as well as learn phrases to arrange future outings and reflect on previous events.
 They will end the year learning language to talk about different places in the world as well as the traditions, foods and festivals that originate from Hispanic countries.
 Assessments will examine the four essential language skills: speaking, reading, listening and writing.

-The GCSE content in Languages is split into three themes covering aspects of life in Target Language countries.
-Students will use a variety of authentic texts and resources, written, video and audio with an emphasis on grammar, communication and spontaneity.
+The GCSE content in Languages is split into three themes covering a wide variety of aspects of life in Hispanic countries.
+Students will use a variety of authentic texts, as well as written and audio resources with an emphasis on grammar, communication and spontaneity.
 The three themes that make up the GCSE content and their subtopics are:

-- Identity and culture – Me, my friends and family; Technology in everyday life; Free-time activities; Customs and Festivals.
+- Identity and culture – Me, my friends and family, Technology in everyday life, Free-time activities and Customs and Festivals.

-- Local, national, international and global areas of interest – Home, town, neighbourhood and region; Social issues; Global issues; Travel and tourism.
+- Local, national, international and global areas of interest – Home, town, neighbourhood and region, Social issues, Global issues and Travel and tourism.

-- Current and future study and employment – My studies; Education post 16; Jobs, career choices and employment.
+- Current and future study and employment – My studies, Education post 16 and Jobs, career choices and employment.

-Students are assessed through an exam in each of the 4 skill areas; Speaking, Listening, Reading and Writing each worth 25% of their overall GCSE score.
+Students are assessed through an exam in each of the 4 skill areas: Speaking, Listening, Reading and Writing each of which is worth 25% of their overall GCSE grade.

 Key Stage 3